 For administrative fees and fee for service revenue, UWSEM has performance obligations for services that are provided based on contracts established between the customer and the Organization.
-Services provided include administering the annual workplace giving campaigns, administering the 2-1-1 call center, and various other programs for the benefit of local area organizations.
+Services provided include administering the annual workplace giving campaigns, the 2-1-1 call center and Summer Discovery Program, and various other programs for the benefit of local area organizations.
 These services are provided over time based on the contract terms.